 Location: Washington, DC

-- Resume/CV (in Microsoft Word) attached to the email Applicants are expected to commit to at least 8 continuous weeks of work for full consideration.
-Due to the large number of applications received, we are unable to respond to applicants individually.
-Only those candidates under consideration will be contacted.
+Note: Applicants must commit to at least 8 continuous weeks of work for full consideration.
+Due to the large number of applications received, only candidates under consideration will be contacted.
 No phone calls please.

 Below is a brief job description.
 Internships are unpaid and will require a security clearance.
 In order to obtain a security clearance, all candidates must pass a background check.
 Failure to obtain a security clearance will preclude candidates from obtaining an internship.